Tommy Joe Coffey: Awards

 Coffey won the Dave Dryburgh Memorial Trophy as the top scorer in the 1962 CFL season.
 He was a seven-time CFL All-Star, four times as an Edmonton Eskimo and three times as a Hamilton Tiger-Cat; both teams have added him to their Walls of Honour.

 He was elected into the Canadian Football Hall of Fame in 1977.
 In November 2006, Coffey was voted as #27 on a list of the CFL's top 50 players since 1945, in a poll conducted by Canadian sports network TSN.

 Personal life

-In 1968 Coffey's Tiger-Cat helmet was stolen, and traded for some table time at Hamilton pool hall.
+In 1968 Coffey's Tiger-Cat helmet was stolen, and traded for some table time at a Hamilton pool hall.
 Forty-eight years later, in November 2015, Coffey was reunited with his stolen helmet.

 Coffey, who lived in Burlington, Ontario, with his wife Joan, died from lung cancer on August 25, 2020, at St. Peter's Hospital in neighbouring Hamilton.